theBrianCui/webpack-book/manuscript/loading/01_loader_definitions.md

 },
 ```

-This style of configuration works in entries and source imports too as webpack picks it up.
-The format comes in handy in certain individual cases, but often you are better off using more readable alternatives.
+This query format also applies to entries and source imports.
+This format can be in handy for some cases, but often you are better off using a more readable alternative.

 {pagebreak}

-It's preferable to go through `use`:
+It's preferable to pass parameters using `use`:

 ```javascript
 {